Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Yeah.
 But if I do this, I wanna do somethin’ the Prince o’ Wales talked wit’ me about.
 I don’ wanna be a God.
 If I’mma do this, it’s gonna be to serve the Gao."

 "So I must ask again, My Father.
 What’s your specific concern?
-It seems like you’ve already made up your mind… why are you asking my opinion about Ava?"
+It seems like you’ve already made up your mind... why are you asking my opinion about Ava?"

 Finally, he managed to sting Daar’s temper.
 The Great Father scowled at him and growled, "I ain’t sure I appreciate havin’ the subject changed like that... but... fair, I guess."
 Having voiced his irritation, he deflated and thought about the question for a moment.
 "My worry is this: if I’m gonna be some kinda galactic emperor - yeah, that’s *absolutely* how this’ll be seen, don’t pretend otherwise - then what I really gotta worry ‘bout is what the Humans think o’ me.
 I’m pretty sure they think they’re at a disadvantage t’us but that just ain’t so, not for a while."